ROCK1: Role in cancer

 Recent studies have explored the role of ROCK1 in cancer with particular attention focused on cell motility, metastasis, and angiogenesis.
 Rho GTPases such as RhoA are highly involved in morphologic changes in cells.
 When a tumor progresses from invasive to metastatic form it requires that they undergo these dramatic morphologic changes.
 Therefore, increased expression of RhoA and its downstream effector ROCK1 is often observed in human cancers.
 These cancers are typically more invasive and metastatic phenotypes.

 Angiogenesis

 Increased expression of RhoA and ROCK1 in endothelial cell migration pathways can cause an increase in angiogenesis and metastatic behavior in tumor cells.
 It has been suggested that ROCK1 either regulates the expression of angiogenic factors or ROCK1 activation facilitates angiogenesis by increasing the plasticity of the tumor.
 By reducing the strength of cell-cell interactions and aiding the movement of tumor cells, ROCK1 may enable endothelial cells to penetrate the tumor mass more easily.

-Breast cancer

-Overexpression of ROCK1 and RhoA is often seen in breast cancer.
-Activated ROCK1 phosphorylates MLC involved in actin-myosin contractility.
-RhoA also activates focal adhesion kinase activity.
-Together, these two pathways create the motile and invasive phenotype of cancer cells.
-Breast cancers often contain regions of reduced O2 which increases the activity of hypoxia-inducible factors (HIFs).
-HIFs have been shown to activate transcription of RhoA and ROCK1 leading to cytoskeletal changes that underlie the invasive cancer cell phenotype.